 What should I serve eggs with?

 So many things!
 Simple sides would be fruit and toast, though we love them with grain bowls, as taco filling, and in sandwiches.
-Aim to round them out with other food groups, so at least include a complex carbohydrate like bread or grains and produce like fruit or veggies if serving eggs for a main meal.
+Aim to round them out with other food groups, so include a complex carbohydrate like bread or grains and produce like fruit or veggies if serving eggs for a main meal.
 (You can totally do them straight up as a snack!)

 I’d love to hear how you like to make eggs for your kids, so please chime in below in the comments!

-How to Cook Eggs: 10 Simple, Kid-Friendly Ways
+How to Cook Eggs (10 Kid-Friendly Ways)

-This is meant to be a cheatsheet for the best basic ways to cook eggs.
+This is meant to be a cheat sheet for the best basic ways to cook eggs.
 Refer back to the body of the post for links to making egg muffins.

-5 from 1 vote
+5 from 3 votes

 Prep Time 5 minutes